Which of the Following Names are Correct? A Deep Dive into Naming Conventions and Accuracy

 Q: Can a name be legally incorrect but culturally appropriate?

 A: Yes.
-For instance, a person might use a culturally relevant name informally even if it does not appear on their official documents.
+To give you an idea, a person might use a culturally relevant name informally even if it does not appear on their official documents.

 Q: What should I do if I discover an error in my own name on an official document?